-If you do not fulfil these conditions, you can nevertheless take out a health insurance policy with the relevant Gebietskrankenkasse.
-In this case the monthly premium is 406,88 euros (as in 2017) but it may be reduced for social reasons (i.e. low income, etc.) upon application.
-With this type of insurance, however, a waiting period of six months applies: this means that the insurance providers will only cover your medical treatment after you have paid premiums for at least six months.
-Exception: previous insurance periods within the European Union that are credited towards your health insurance.
+Students or researchers who do not fulfil the conditions for student self-insurance can nevertheless take out self-insurance with the relevant Gebietskrankenkasse.
+In this case the monthly premium is EUR 418.69 [as in 2018] but it may be reduced for economic reasons upon application.
+With this type of insurance, however, a waiting period of six months applies: this means that the insurance providers will only cover medical treatment after having paid premiums for at least six months.
+(Exception: previous insurance periods within the European Union that are credited towards your health insurance).

-In case of employment (unselbständige Erwerbstätigkeit) the employer has to register the employee for national insurance with the Gebietskrankenkasse.
-If the salary exceeds a certain minimum (425,70 euros per month; as in 2017), the employee will also be covered by health insurance.
+In case of employment [unselbständige Erwerbstätigkeit] the employer has to register the employee for national insurance with the Gebietskrankenkasse.
+If the salary exceeds a certain minimum ([Geringfügigkeitsgrenze] - EUR 438,05 per month; as in 2018], the employee will also be covered by health insurance.

-Spouses may be insured with the Gebietskrankenkasse against payment of an additional contribution; children may be insured with the Gebietskrankenkasse for free with their parent(s).
-Further information is available from the local insurance carriers (Gebietskrankenkassen).
+Spouses and partners in a civil union may be insured with the Gebietskrankenkasse against payment of an additional contribution; children may be included in their parents´ insurance with the Gebietskrankenkasse free of charge.
+Further information is available from the local insurance carriers [Gebietskrankenkassen].

 Private health insurance